 Everyone has a beautiful voice

 Rebecca is a Renaissance woman with expertise as a musician, theologian, teacher, coach, and pastor.
-She was born and raised in western North Carolina and trained as a classical musician throughout childhood and college.
-Since moving to New York City in 2012, she has crafted her musical education and pastoral sensibilities into a ministry that serves a diverse and dynamic community.
-As the Church changes and embraces the need for new and creative ways of living out the Gospel, Rebecca has found herself as a pioneer in the field of entrepreneurial ministry.
-Entrepreneurial ministry is an emerging mission of the Church which calls pastors into spiritual and church work as creative, energetic, progressive(ing) leaders.
+She was born and raised in western North Carolina, and trained as a classical musician throughout childhood and college.
+Since moving to New York City in 2012, Rebecca has crafted her musical education and pastoral sensibilities into a ministry that serves a diverse and dynamic community.
+As the Church changes and embraces the need for new and creative ways of living out the Gospel, Rebecca has found herself as a pioneer in the ecumenical church, working with innovative and creative ministries in multiple contexts.

 Rebecca studied liberation theology under the late Dr. James Cone, and developed a children’s liberation theology to serve as an extension of all liberation theologies, understanding that all oppressed people experience life as a child and thus share a common experience of oppression.
 With a passion for worship and creative leadership, Rebecca conflates concepts based in children’s liberation theology and digital parish ministry and applies that formula to her work at For People Media Ministries.
 Her vision is that anyone who is seeking a life of faith should have access to a liberating, loving, affirming Christian experience.

 Rebecca graduated from Union Theological Seminary in 2017 and has served several in-person congregations in New York City.
 She is a candidate for ordination in the Presbyterian Church, USA and was chosen as an Auburn Seminary Edwards Fellow in 2016 and Duke Divinity Reflective Leadership Grant recipient in 2023.